-During the first bow the instructor says "shōmen ni, rei" and everyone bows towards shōmen.
+During the first bow the instructor says "shōmen ni, rei" and everyone bows towards shōmen in silence.
 During the second bow the teacher or the senpai student says "Sensei ni, rei" and the students bow towards the teacher.
 During the third bow the teacher says "Otagai ni, rei" as everyone forms a circle to bow towards each other.
 This ceremony is part of the Shinjinbukan etiquette or reigi sahō, and it is performed in a very natural way, without screaming or showing off.
 This ceremony is as an expression of gratitude for all what we have learned.

 Shōrinji Ryū (alt.
 Shourinji Ryuu, Shorinji Ryu, Shorinji-Ryu, shourinjiryu)